 Will it cost my trust more to change to the new safety products?

 There may be some increase in cost on syringes and needles, due to the extra safety features and more raw materials; however we have seen that conversions to safer IV cannulae have had little impact on costs, even generating savings in some cases.

 Also, the slight increase in cost may be outweighed by the savings with reduced legal costs.
 Bevan Brittan, a legal firm that represents the NHS, has suggested that needlestick injuries cost each NHS trust £500,000 each year in legal costs.
 In addition to the financial burden, there are the risks to health and emotional distress to healthcare workers that can be severe and long lasting – adding up to further costs as staff will take time off.

 NHS Supply Chain ran a number of successful regional events throughout March 2013 focussing on raising awareness of the EU Directive 2010/32/EU and the support available from NHS Supply Chain to help trusts implement changes to their clinical processes.
 We would like to thank all the NHS clinical staff who attended the events.
 Don’t worry if you were unable to attend, we can still help you.

 Our clinical nurse advisors are experienced professionals who can work with clinical teams at your trusts to give expert advice on the effective implementation of the guidance; help with a joint implementation plan as well as discussing product and supply options.

 See our Downloads ▼ section to view details of the products by framework available on our online catalogue that have a safer sharps alternative.

-To find out how we can help your trust, contact your NHS Supply Chain Account Manager.
+To find out how we can help your trust, contact your NHS Supply Chain Customer Relationship Manager.